 The skin is the body’s largest organ, which means that it is exposed to many different kinds of everyday stress.
 Light damage – so-called keratoses – can occur, above all from ultraviolet rays, and these may in the worst case lead to the formation of malignant skin tumours.

-With a microsurgical operation, unwelcome skin mutations can be removed in accordance with the current state of surgical medicine.
+In a microsurgical operation, unwelcome skin lesions can be removed in accordance with the current state of surgical medicine.
 A technically adept operation technique is required to ensure that the tissue defects caused by the removal of the tumours are closed again in such a way as to be inconspicuous.
 These are usually minor operations which can be performed in a short time.
 In some cases, it is necessary to proceed according to the findings, making several incisions.
 With more major defects, local sliding skin flap techniques or skin transplantations may become necessary.

 During the surgical procedure tissue samples are taken for histological examination and checked for a precise diagnosis.
 Close collaboration with the diagnosing dermatologist is important.

-HOSPITALISATION: out-patient, though a brief in-patient stay may be necessary in the context of a complex grafting procedure.
+HOSPITALISATION: out-patient, though a brief in-patient stay may be necessary in the context of a complex grafting procedure

 DURATION OF OPERATION: 15 – 45 minutes on average